telerik/ajax-docs/controls/grid/inheritance/inheriting-grid-columns.md

->note Note that we do not support issues with inherited versions of RadGrid and the purpose of this topic is to provide basic instructions how to inherit your custom grid columns from RadGrid.
+>tip Note that we do not support issues with inherited versions of RadGrid and the purpose of this topic is to provide basic instructions how to inherit your custom grid columns from RadGrid.
 >